justingruen/esports-bot/README.md

-# teacher-helper
+# esports-bot
- This is the source code for a discord bot to move members between channels.
+ This is the source code for a discord bot to easily provide roles to users through reactions.

  It was built using the Discord and Discord.js libraries.